TRAVEL OUTSIDE THE U.S.

 Before you travel, please make sure you take the necessary steps to protect your F-1 status.

 I-20 Requirements for Traveling Outside the United States

-Before you leave the country, make sure you have a valid travel signature from an ISO advisor on page 3 of your I-20.
+Before you leave the country, make sure you have a valid travel signature from an ISSS advisor on page 3 of your I-20.
 You will not be able to re-enter the United States without a valid signature.

 - First, submit a Travel I-20 request through iStart at least two weeks before your expected departure date.

 - Once you have submitted the request on iStart, bring your I-20 to ISO.
 If you have misplaced your Form I-20, you will also need to submit the Replace Lost Document request on iStart and include your travel information.

 - Your Travel I-20 request will be reviewed and processed within 1 to 3 business days and you will receive an email notification once your Travel I-20 is available for pick up.

 If there have been any changes in your situation (for example, if you have changed your major, degree level, or source/s of financial support) that are not indicated on your current I-20, you will need to get a new one.